WeblateOrg/weblate/docs/admin/config.rst

 .. warning::

    Setting this affects the security of your installation.
-You should only configure it to use trusted proxies for determining IP addresses.
+You should only configure it to use trusted proxies for determining the IP address.

 Defaults to 0.